sugarlabs/record-activity/README.md

 What is this?
 =============

-Record is a photograph, video, and audio capture activity for the Sugar desktop.
+Record is a photo camera, video camera, and audio recorder for the Sugar desktop.

 How to use?
 ===========